 These are formed by the deposition of eroded material from Shiwaliks and the lesser Himalayas.
 These are found in the Tarai region of the submontane stretching from Jammu and Kashmir to Assam.
 The soil supports a luxuriant growth of forest and more prone to soil erosion.

-This soil found under the snow and glaciers at the highest peak of greater Himalayas, Karakoram, Ladakh, and Zaskar.
-This soil is immature in nature and unsuitable for crops.
+This soil was found under the snow and glaciers at the highest peak of greater Himalayas, Karakoram, Ladakh, and Zaskar.
+This soil is immature and unsuitable for crops.

 Types of Soil in India – Peaty and Marshy Soils

 This soil originates from the areas where adequate drainage is not possible.
 It is rich in organic matter and has high salinity.
 They are deficient in potash and phosphate.
-These mainly found in Sunderbans delta, Kottayam, and Alappuzha districts of Kerala, Rann of Kachchh, deltas of Mahanadi etc.
+These are mainly found in Sunderbans delta, Kottayam, and Alappuzha districts of Kerala, Rann of Kachchh, deltas of Mahanadi, etc.

 Types of Soil in India – Saline and Alkaline Soils

-Theses also called as Reh, Usar, Kallar, Rakar, Thur and Chopan.
-These are mainly found in Rajasthan, Haryana, Punjab, Uttar Pradesh, Bihar and Maharashtra.
+These are also called Reh, Usar, Kallar, Rakar, Thur, and Chopan.
+These are mainly found in Rajasthan, Haryana, Punjab, Uttar Pradesh, Bihar, and Maharashtra.
 Sodium chloride and sodium sulphate are present in this soil.
 It is suitable for leguminous crops.